PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 production positions.
 The five short representatives remain zero-match for the bridge, and YuNet retains byte-identical artifacts.

-The unquantized pseudo-Swish and tanh-GELU passthrough helpers are now indexed at their unchanged production positions.
-The adjacent raw activation helpers for center/size offset, LeakyReLU, and PReLU remain independent candidates and must be characterized separately before extraction.
+The unquantized pseudo-Swish, tanh-GELU, and center/size/offset recovery helpers are now indexed at their unchanged production positions.
+The adjacent raw activation helpers for LeakyReLU and PReLU remain independent candidates and must be characterized separately before extraction.

 The broader fixed-pipeline, remaining artifact-plan coverage, artifact-matrix,